Professor Shahina Pardhan OBE

 Under Professor Pardhan’s strategic leadership, supporting a multinational and multidisciplinary team of researchers in clinical and public health research, ARU's Vision and Eye Research Institute (VERI) has received "world-leading" status through its publications and impact.

-VERI's work has benefitted patients and policy makers and attracted collaborations from the World Health Organisation and the International Agency for the Prevention of Blindness.
-VERI researchers also lead and collaborate on various projects for the Global Burden of Diseases.
+VERI's work has benefitted patients and policy makers in Global Burden of Eye Diseases and also diabetic retinopathy in those most at need.
+VERI has attracted collaborations from the World Health Organisation, the International Agency for the Prevention of Blindness and many other countries across the world all committed to reduce the risk and impact of blindness.

-Professor Pardhan is a recipient of the First Ismaili Award for Excellence - Postgraduate category; Asian Women of Achievement Award - Professions category; Asian Jewel Award - Health Care and Education category; Vice Chancellor’s award for Outstanding Scholar; Dean’s Award for Research; and Vice Chancellor’s Award for Outstanding Research Impact.
+Professor Pardhan was named in the King’s New Year Honours list 2025 for services to optometry and preventing blindness, receiving the title of Officer of the Most Excellent Order of the British Empire (OBE).
+She is a recipient of the Ibn Sinha Award for Excellence in Health; Life Fellowship of the College of Optometrists; silver medal from the Worshipful Company of Spectacle Makers; First Ismaili Award for Excellence - Postgraduate category; Asian Women of Achievement Award - Professions category; Asian Jewel Award - Health Care and Education category; Vice Chancellor’s award for Outstanding Scholar; Dean’s Award for Research; and Vice Chancellor’s Award for Outstanding Research Impact.
+She has received the award of Honorary Doctor of Health from her alma mater, the University of Bradford.

-Prof Pardhan has published 180 research papers on diabetic retinopathy, low vision, dual sensory loss, auditory cues in vision impairment, ageing and visual short-term memory and COVID-19, having won grants from the EU (Horizon 2020, Marie Curie), NIHR, NHS, College of Optometrists, Global Challenge Research Fund, Newton Fund, and various national and international Charities Including Lions Club International and Royal National Institute for the Blind (RNIB).
+Prof Pardhan has published 257 research papers on diabetic retinopathy, low vision, dual sensory loss, auditory cues in vision impairment, ageing and visual short-term memory and COVID-19, having won over £7 million worth of grants from the EU (Horizon 2020, Marie Curie), NIHR, NHS, College of Optometrists, Global Challenge Research Fund, Newton Fund, and various national and international charities, including Lions Club International and Royal National Institute for the Blind (RNIB), NHS and ICB.

-Prof Pardhan has developed research projects and published with University of Cambridge, as well as collaborative partners in India, China, Thailand, Nepal, Mexico, Spain, the Netherlands and more.
+Prof Pardhan has developed research projects and published with University of Cambridge, as well as collaborative partners in India, China, Thailand, Sri Lanka, Nepal, Mexico, Iran, Spain, the Netherlands, and Bangladesh.
+The other countries where she has established research collaborations include Pakistan, Trinidad and Nigeria.
 She is also a Global Burden of Disease collaborator.

 Prof Pardhan led the REF2014 submission for Vision on behalf of VERI, receiving "world-leading", "internationally excellent", and "internationally recognised" scores.
-She also led the submission on Vision for REF2021.
+She led the submission on Vision for REF2021, which also scored highly.

-Her research has benefitted over 110,000 people in the UK, India, China, Nepal and Thailand, and was submitted as one of the two impact case studies in REF2014 (receiving 100% world leading and internationally excellent scores) and one of five impact case studies in REF2021.
+Her research has benefitted over 163,000 people in the UK and overseas. and was submitted as one of the two impact case studies in REF2014 (receiving 100% world leading and internationally excellent scores) and one of five impact case studies in REF2021.

-She is passionate about reducing health inequality and has worked with stakeholders within communities in the UK and Asia to produce culturally appropriate awareness programs which have reduced the risk of blindness due to diabetic retinopathy.
+She is passionate about reducing health inequality, and has worked with stakeholders including NHS and policy makers within communities in the UK and Asia to produce culturally appropriate awareness programs in 15 different languages which have reduced the risk of blindness due to diabetic retinopathy.
+She has also brought care closer to home by developing diagnostic hubs, which have reduced the waiting lists of over 40,000 patients in Cambridge and Mid and South Essex.

-Prof Pardhan sits on the Editorial Board for Ophthalmic and Physiological Optics, the Journal of Personalised Medicine, and Frontiers in Public Health.
-She regularly reviews for journals, national and international grants, and reader and professorial appointments both for UK and international universities including Hong Kong Polytechnic University and University of Malaysia.
+Prof Pardhan sits on the Editorial Board for Ophthalmic and Physiological Optics, and regularly reviews for journals, national and international grants, and reader and professorial appointments both for UK and international universities including Hong Kong Polytechnic University and University of Malaysia.

 Prof Pardhan is an active member of the Women in Vision UK network, having given invited talks on 'Women in Leadership' in the UK and USA, and invited editorials on 'Breaking the glass ceiling in academia', 'Vision scientists breaking the glass ceiling' and a podcast, 'Blazing the trail for women in vision science', leading to her being included on The Ophthalmologist Power List 2019 as a Champion of Change, one of ten people in 2019 to be recognised as such for her work in improving equity for women in academia.
 Prof Pardhan has given talks at conferences in Nepal, India, USA, China, Hong Kong, UK, Pakistan, Malaysia, Netherlands, Tanzania, Canada, Singapore, Australia and Germany.